Zaxier/dbsql_lab_instructions/README.md

 ## Instructions

 ### Exercise 0: Understand the datasets
 1. Either read the above descriptions or use chatGPT (https://chat.openai.com/chat) and ask about the NYC Taxi dataset.
-Ask chatGPT why it is a an important or useful data set or benchmark and why it is used in industry.
+Ask chatGPT why it is an important and useful data set and benchmark and why it is used in industry.
 2. Ask chatGPT about the TPC-H dataset.
 Ask chatGPT why it is a an important or useful data set or benchmark and why it is used in industry.

 ### Exercise 1: DBSQL Navigation.